-ID3-LA-LP, ID12-LA-LP and the ID20-LA-LP series are low power (2-6mW) small footprint reader modules that support ASCII, Wiegand26 and Magnetic ABA Track2 data formats.
+ID2-LA, ID12-LA and the ID20-LA series are small footprint 2.8-5.0volt reader modules that support ASCII, Wiegand26 and Magnetic ABA Track2 data formats.
 The modules are pin and function compatible with the ID2/12/20 series.
-Read ranges of up to 10cm are possible using the ID-20LA-LP @ 5v making these modules ideal for 'green' building instrumentation.